D1no/dinos-webserializer/README.md

 ## Installation

-Add to meteor package system. (not yet published on atmostphere)
+Add to meteor package system. (not yet published on atmosphere)

 ## API Reference